 This woman has used Birthing Better Childbirth Preparation (previously known as The Pink Kit) for 3 births.
 Her Skills-based Birth Plan is on her wall!
 In other words, with your Skills-based Birth Plan you tell your obstetrician, midwife and/or doula what skills they will see you and your partner use throughout your baby’s birth.

 Ask them, Tell yourself

 Let’s think about this.
-In your parents and grandparents generation if you have a heart problem, diabetes or obesity your medical care provider would laugh at you if you used words like: diet, stress or exercise.
+In your parent’s and grandparent’s generation if you have a heart problem, diabetes or obesity your medical care provider would laugh at you if you used words like diet, stress or exercise.
 That has changed.
-You will be encouraged and told to reduce your stress, change your diet and get lots of exercise.
-Childbirth has not changed it’s message for over 40 years.
+You will be encouraged and told to reduce your stress, change your diet and get lots of exercises.
+Childbirth has not changed the message for over 40 years.

 We’re telling you … gently, directly, persistently …. over and over again that you absolutely must become a skilled birthing woman/mother and birth-coaching man/father.
 You can follow your obstetrician/midwife’s suggestions.
 You will be faced with the ‘guidelines of care’.
 You can imagine what you want for your birth and write a Birth Plan.
 At the end of the day, you will do the ‘activity’ of birthing your baby.
 Choice will never be a behavioral tool.
 Skills, skills, skills, and skills are what you ‘use’ to cope, manage, behave in control, stay on top of, handle, work with and work through the journey you are taking with your baby.

 Yes, this woman had a home birth.
 Stop looking at that!
 She would have used her Birthing Better skills if there were tubes coming out every hole in her body if she was being treated disrespectfully and her Birth Plans had turned to custard.
 Birthing Better families focus on what they can do to work alongside their baby’s efforts to be born.